When you sit down and think about all the things tied to your phone number, the idea of losing it is scary…

 While the exact information needed might vary between carriers, common items include:

-With this information, phone up your new carrier or stop by one of their stores.
-Sign up for your new plans and be sure to tell them you want to bring your number with you from your existing plan.
+With the information from Step 2, you're ready to phone up your new carrier or stop by one of their stores.
+Sign up for your new plan and be sure to tell them you want to bring your number with you from your existing plan.

 Your new carrier will contact your old carrier and negotiate bringing your number over.
 You’ll want to leave your existing SIM in your phone to place and receive calls while the process completes.

 However, keep a close eye on your service.
-Should you notice you can’t place calls anymore, or you don’t have coverage in a place where coverage is usually strong, it might indicate that the switch complete.
+Should you notice you can’t place calls anymore, or you don’t have coverage in a place where coverage is usually strong, these things might indicate the switch is complete.

 Place a few calls to verify everything is working properly.
 If you can, have a friend or family member call and text you as well to cover all the bases.